Hoang-LamPham/ScatteringM/README.md

 We must strive for a break-through approach to meet the demand of such practical metrology.
 Step by step, ScatteringM has evolved to fulfill metrology challenges and now, ScatteringM is expanding to metasurfaces.

 ### Application:
-In optical metrology, ScatteringM enables accurate and fast solution for inverse problems to characterize: optical indices, CD_SEM, thickness... of multilayers from Spectrocopic, Mueller Ellipsometry in both Deep learning and heuristic approach:
+In optical metrology, ScatteringM enables accurate and fast solution for inverse problems to characterize: optical index, CD_SEM, thickness... of multilayers from Spectroscopic, Mueller Ellipsometry in both Deep learning and heuristic approach:
 * We established an efficient algorithm to massively generate training data to empower neural networks.
 * The heuristic approach based on GPU-RCWA in ScatteringM for inverse problems of multilayers with tens of parameteers is implemented in **second scales**.